 Owing to its lower mineral content, Reverse Osmosis Water is often used by car-washing agencies when the final rinsing to prevent water-spotting on the vehicle.
-Reverse osmosis is also used to save & recycle water within in regions where water resources are scarce or where water conservation is mandatory, e.g. drought-stricken regions.
+Reverse osmosis is also used to save & recycle water within regions where water resources are scarce or where water conservation is mandatory, e.g. drought-stricken regions.
 Reverse osmosis water also allows the car wash operative to reduce the use of vehicle drying equipment like air blowers.

 Affordable Reverse Osmosis Plants by Eco Paryavaran

 - From 200 to 50000 LPH and even more, our wide variety of RO & UF Plants answer all your needs.
 Our well-designed pretreatment and PLC / Controller based automation are done as per the specific requirements and are available in ‘Economy’ and ‘Premium’ versions.

 - We also supply fully-automatic Cabinet Type RO filtration plants that are devised and packaged in large standardized containers, thus making them compact & aesthetically superior.
 The precision equipment and other component part are enclosed in MS powder-coated box.
 Our Cabinet type RO UF plants include, but are not limited to 50 LPH, 100 LPH, 200 LPH, 500 LPH & 1000 LPH.
 They can also be configured in small capacities and customized as per the client’s requirements.